-The Paper is organized as follows.
-In Section~\ref{sec:Design}, we describe the overall structure of the experimental setup as well as basic building blocks of an individual Swarmodroid.
-Then, in Section~\ref{sec:Circuit}, we focus on the Swarmodroid printed circuit board design and its programming.
-Section~\ref{sec:Software} introduces the processing software within AMPy package and provides a detailed overview of the quantities describing collective properties which are evaluated by our software.
-Section~\ref{sec:Individual} addresses the kinematic characteristics of individual Swarmodroids in different regimes and their statistical averaging over several robots.
-In Section~\ref{sec:Comparison}, we compare the existing alternatives to the presented platform.
-Next, in Section~\ref{sec:Example_studies}, we consider two potential use cases of the proposed platform for implementing a collective cargo transport and studying a velocity-mediated jamming of robots in a bottleneck.
-Finally, potential applications and directions of future development are summarized in Section~\ref{sec:Outlook}.
+The paper is organized as follows.
+In Section~\ref{sec:Design}, we describe the structure of the experimental setup as well as the basic building blocks of individual Swarmodroids.
+Then, in Section~\ref{sec:Circuit}, we focus on the Swarmodroid printed circuit board and its programming.
+Section~\ref{sec:Software} introduces the processing software within the AMPy package.
+Section~\ref{sec:Individual} addresses the kinematic characteristics of individual Swarmodroids in different regimes averaged over several robots.
+Finally, potential applications and directions for future development are summarized in Section~\ref{sec:Outlook}.